 - Dosage increases: Your doctor may slowly increase your dosage up to a maximum of 20 mg per day, taken in evenly divided doses.

 - Typical maintenance dosage: Most people will need a dosage ranging from 6 mg to 15 mg daily, taken in evenly divided doses.

 This drug has not been established as safe or effective for use in people younger than 18 years.

 Disclaimer: Our goal is to provide you with the most relevant and current information.
 However, because drugs affect each person differently, we cannot guarantee that this list includes all possible dosages.
 This information is not a substitute for medical advice.
 Always speak with your doctor or pharmacist about dosages that are right for you.

 Prazosin is used for long-term treatment.
 It comes with serious risks if you don’t take it as prescribed.

-If you don’t take it at all: If you don’t take your prazosin and your blood pressure stays too high, it can put you at risk for serious health problems such as heart attack and stroke.
+If you stop taking the drug or don’t take it at all: If you don’t take prazosin and your blood pressure stays too high, it can put you at risk of serious health problems such as heart attack and stroke.

-If you take too much: If you take too much prazosin, you may experience a large drop in blood pressure, leading to extreme dizziness, lightheadedness, fainting, or even loss of consciousness and shock.
-If you think you may have taken too much prazosin, call your doctor or get emergency medical help right away.
+If you take too much: If you take too much prazosin, you may experience a large drop in blood pressure, with symptoms such as:

 Never try to catch up by taking two tablets at once.
-This could result in dangerous side effects, such as a large drop in blood pressure (which can lead to dizziness, lightheadedness, fainting, or even loss of consciousness).
+This could result in dangerous side effects, such as a large drop in blood pressure.

 How to tell if the drug is working: Your blood pressure should decrease.